Alex Sidorenko AvatarAlex Sidorenko

 Summary

-The pain of updating a nested state stems from the fundamental architectural decision of the React to embrace immutability.
-Immutability comes with plenty of great benefits, such as predictability and performance.
+The challenge of updating nested state stems from React's fundamental architectural decision to embrace immutability.
+Immutability comes with many great benefits, such as predictability and performance.

-There are two main ways to deal with the problem of updating a deeply nested state.
-First is flattening your state to avoid the problem altogether.
+There are two main ways to deal with the problem of updating deeply nested state.
+The first is flattening your state to avoid the problem altogether.
 The second is using immutable libraries that help with state manipulations.